kprohaszka/customerapi/README.md

 ### Constraints:

 -   Password must be at least 16 characters, containing upper and lowercase letters, numbers and symbols.
--
--   An email address can only be used once.

 ## Successful Response (200 OK) example: